Nutty Professor II: The Klumps: Cast

 Additionally, Kathleen Freeman makes an uncredited appearance as Denise's neighbor who witnesses Sherman proposing to her.
 Freeman previously portrayed Millie Lemmon in the original 1963 film.

+Release

+Home media

+Nutty Professor II: The Klumps was released on DVD and VHS on December 5, 2000.
+On May 22, 2001, an Uncensored Director's Cut version debuted on DVD.

 Reception

 Box office

-Nutty Professor II: The Klumps grossed $42.5 million in its opening weekend, beating out Thomas and the Magic Railroad and What Lies Beneath to reach the number one spot.
-At the time, it had the highest opening weekend for an Eddie Murphy film, breaking the record formerly held by Dr. Dolittle.
-This also made it the third-highest opening weekend for any 2000 film, behind Mission: Impossible 2 and X-Men.
-It managed to secure the fourth-highest July opening weekend, after the latter film, Men in Black and Independence Day.
+Nutty Professor II: The Klumps grossed $42.5 million in its opening weekend, beating out What Lies Beneath and Thomas and the Magic Railroad to reach the number one spot.
+At the time, it had the third-highest opening weekend for a 2000 film, behind Mission: Impossible 2 and X-Men.
+This also made it the biggest opening weekend for an Imagine Entertainment film, beating Ransom.
+The film would hold this record four months until How the Grinch Stole Christmas replaced it that November.
+It set a career record for Eddie Murphy, breaking the three-day record formerly held by Dr. Dolittle.
+The film managed to secure the fourth-highest July opening weekend, after X-Men, Men in Black and Independence Day.
 For its second weekend, it fell into second place behind Hollow Man with $18 million.

-The film went on to generate a total gross of over $123.3 million in the United States.
-It earned an additional $43 million in other territories, for a worldwide total of $166.3 million worldwide.
+In the United Kingdom, Nutty Professor II: The Klumps made $2.3 million in its opening weekend, ranking number one ahead of Hollow Man and Billy Elliot.
+It dropped into fourth place behind Dinosaur, Road Trip and Billy Elliot during its second weekend with $1.3 million.
+The film went on to generate a total gross of over $123.3 million in the United States and an additional $43 million in other territories, for a worldwide total of $166.3 million worldwide.